mjkrause/data-portal-summary-stats/README.md

 ```bash
 export AWS_PROFILE=your-profile
 ```
-followed by `terraform plan`, followed by `terraform apply` to deploy the infrastructure.
-This sets up a `Scheduled Task`
+Optionally, run `terraform plan` if you want to inspect what resources will be created.
+To deploy the infrastructure and start the service run `terraform apply`.
+Once complete, the service will create a set of figures containing summary statistics every 24 hours.

 ## Handling of large matrix files
 Depending on some parameters the matrix files of some projects are too large to process for even the largest available ECS